docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 docker service rm go-demo
 ```

-If you'd check the `Swarm Listener` logs, you'd see an entry similar to the one that follows.
+If you check the `Swarm Listener` logs, you'll see an entry similar to the one that follows.

 ```
 Sending a service removed notification to http://proxy:8080/v1/docker-flow-proxy/remove?serviceName=go-demo
 ```

-From this moment on, the service *go-demo* is not available through the proxy.

 A moment later, a new entry would appear in the proxy logs.